-Figure~3 (b) shows that a short time ($\sim 800$ fs) following photoexcitation, each moir\'{e} supercell contains a prominent vortex centered on the $R^M_M$ domain.
-Comparison with Fig.~3 (a) reveals that this movement reinforces the PLD of the original moir\'{e} structures.
-By contrast, at the late delay time shown in Fig.~3 (c) the twist has reversed sign relative to the PLD present in the relaxed moir\'{e} structure.
-This behavior of the local twist angles is mapped to the coarse-grained features observed in the experimental data: the transient increase in the satellite peak intensity corresponds to the reinforcement of the moir\'{e} PLD at earlier times, while the suppression of the satellite peak intensity at later times corresponds to the untwisting that weakens the PLD.
-The evolution of the $57^\circ$ sample is qualitatively similar and presented in the Extended Data.
+The real-space reconstruction of the lattice motion reveals that shortly after photoexcitation ($\sim 800$ fs), each moiré supercell develops a vortex centered on the $R^M_M$ domain (Fig.~\ref{fig:angles} (b)).
+Compared with the initial relaxed structure (Fig.~3 (a)), this additional twist aligns with the equilibrium PLD direction, reinforcing the existing moir\'{e} distortion.
+At later times (Fig.~\ref{fig:angles} (c)), the local twist reverses sign, reducing the overall moir\'{e} distortion.
+This evolution is consistent with our experimental observations: the transient increase in satellite peak intensity reflects the initial reinforcement of the PLD, followed by suppression as the moir\'{e} PLD untwists at later time.
+A qualitatively similar response is observed in the $57^\circ$ sample, shown in Extended Data 8.